Lay it to Heart

 Psalms 7:1 starts, "Shiggaion of David, which he sang unto the LORD, concerning the words of Cush the Benjamite."
 Here Cush is a name of a Hebrew and does not refer to a land.
 2 Samuel 18:21 says, "Then said Joab to Cushi, Go tell the king what thou hast seen.
 And Cushi bowed himself unto Joab, and ran."
 Cushi is a derivative of Cush, and again, refers to a person.
 He is also mentioned in 2 Samuel 18:22, 23, 31 and 32.
 Another use of the name is in Jeremiah 36:14, "Therefore all the princes sent Jehudi the son of Nethaniah, the son of Shelemiah, the son of Cushi, unto Baruch, saying, Take in thine hand the roll wherein thou hast read in the ears of the people, and come.
 So Baruch the son of Neriah took the roll in his hand, and came unto them."
 Zephaniah adds another, "The word of the LORD which came unto Zephaniah the son of Cushi, the son of Gedaliah, the son of Amariah, the son of Hizkiah, in the days of Josiah the son of Amon, king of Judah."

-The Septuagint is Wrong About Cush
+The Septuagint is wrong about Cush

 An attempted translation of the Old Testament into Greek called the Septuagint translates Cush as Aithiopias or Ethiopia.
 This is incorrect.
 The Septuagint is not a valid translation.
 Hebrew cannot really be preserved in Greek.
 The acrostic in Psalm 119 is lost in translation.
 The full set of multiple meanings in Hebrew words is not preserved in Greek when translated and new meanings are added in Greek.
 The Septuagint is included the Apocrypha which contains errors and it introduces errors in the main text starting in Genesis.
-For more information see Is the Septuagint Accurate?.
+For more information see Is the Septuagint Accurate?

 Today, Ethiopians claim to be Cushites because the Queen of Sheba supposedly had an affair with King Solomon.
 Their account disagrees with scripture saying Solomon had 400 wives and 600 concubines.
 1 Kings 11:3 tells us that Solomon had "seven hundred wives, princesses, and three hundred concubines:" In the Ethiopian legend Solomon tricked the Queen of Sheba, seduced her, got her pregnant and then let her go.
 In 1 Kings chapter 10 we have the account of the Queen of Sheba.
 Following her visit to King Solomon, 1 Kings 10:23 says, "So king Solomon exceeded all the kings of the earth for riches and for wisdom."
 Wise kings do not have a wild night and then abandon their kids.
 The Ethiopian story disagrees with the Bible.
 It is false.
 Also notice that Cush and Sheba are different nations.
 If you belong to the nation of Sheba you cannot belong to the nation of Cush.
 Even in Ezekiel 38 and 39 the nations are mentioned separately.
 To claim that Ethiopians are the nation of Cush because they are from Sheba, which they are not, is bogus.